Life-history genes in fishes: bridging functional and evolutionary genetics for understanding life-history trait evolution

 This research will focus on three fish species: Atlantic salmon, Rainbow trout/steelhead, and Atlantic cod.

-The relatively simple genetic architecture of the traits, combined with the features of these species as model systems, offers a unique opportunity to finally reveal the genetic architectures, molecular mechanisms, and ecological drivers that translate large-effect genotypes into adapted life history phenotypes, and examine how evolution shapes these processes.
+The relatively simple genetic architecture of the traits, combined with the features of these species as model systems, offers a unique opportunity to finally reveal the genetic architectures, molecular mechanisms, and ecological drivers that translate large-effect genotypes into adapted life history phenotypes.
+Additionally, it will examine how evolution shapes these processes.

 i) Characterize the molecular functions behind genotype-life history associations;